Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 Museum of Perfume

 It's one of the most interesting museums in Old Havana.
 It's located on the Mercaderes street, at the corner with Obrapía.
-It's also known with the name of Habana 1791, as suggested by Eusevio Leal, the historian of Havana.
+It's also known with the name of Habana 1791, as suggested by Eusevio Leal, historian of Havana.
 One of the most impressive characteristics is that the museum elaborates customized perfumes according to the customer's tastes.
-The perfume is prepared starting from its raw elements which are mixed the craft way.
+The perfume is prepared from its raw elements which are mixed using a craft style.
 The museum offers twelve different essences: rose, lilac, violet, tobacco, jasmine, azahar, lavender, vetiver, citric, ilhang, pachuli and sandal.

 The Obispo Street